screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 For convenience, you don't need to explicitly format the message.
 You can return a list of objects that are all appended to each other.
 This method is not called.
-This function is used to render failure messages better.
+When the test fails this is used to render what was actually expected.

-Finally, we need to describe what the mismatch is:
+Finally, we need to describe why the test failed:

 ```
 (defmethod describe-mismatch ((matcher starts-with-matcher) actual)